-On-page SEO also includes few technical components (known as on-site SEO) that are optimized at the website level (rather than the page level).
+On-page SEO elements also include few technical components (known as on-site SEO) that are optimized at the website level (rather than the page level).

-On-page SEO parameters are under your direct control and your first priority should always be to get these parameters right before you build on your SEO campaign.
+On-page SEO elements are under your direct control and your priority should always be to get these parameters right before you build on your SEO campaign.

 7 Most Important Technical On-Page SEO Parameters

 Technical SEO refers to optimizing those factors which define the way you have created your website.
 These elements affect your entire website and not just a specific page.

 Technical SEO lays a strong foundation for your website and ensures your other SEO efforts to reach their true potential.